-CALHFA Down Payment Assistance Helps First Time Home Buyers in California
+CALHFA Loans for First Time Home Buyers in California

 The California Housing Finance Agency or CALHFA provides first-time home buyers with different grants for buying a home in California.
 Only CALHFA lenders that are participating members of this program can offer this type of down payment assistance in California to qualifying home buyers.
 The CHDAP or California Homebuyers Down Payment Assistance Program provides financial assistance to those individuals who can qualify for the program.